JiayuanWang-JW/YOLOv8-multi-task/README.md

 ```

 - source: Your input or want to predict images folder.
 - show_labels=False: close the display of the labels.
+Please keep in mind, when you use a pre-trained model with "single cell=True", labels will default to display the first class name instead.
 - boxes=False: close the bos for segmentation tasks.